 Looking back, thinking ahead: Heather Jones

-Fish Farming Expert has asked well-known figures in the Scottish salmon farming industry about their high and low points of 2019, and what they hope for in 2020.Today we feature Heather Jones, chief executive of the Scottish Aquaculture Innovation Centre (SAIC).
+Fish Farming Expert has asked individuals connected to the salmon farming industry about their year, and what they hope for in 2023.
+We continue the series with Heather Jones, chief executive of the Stirling-based Sustainable Aquaculture Innovation Centre (SAIC).